grumpyclimber/construction/article.md

 This article is the first post in a series of posts describing my project.
 To really benefit from this article you should have a good understanding of pandas library and be aware of regex usage in cleaning data.
 We'll focus on web scraping, so elementary HTML (language used for creating websites) is very helpful, but you should survive without it.

 ### Structure
 I have divided this project into three stages, all of them are not that complicated on their own, but combining them together may feel a bit overwhelming.
-Every stage will be covered in a seperate article:
+Every stage will be covered in a separate article:

 * Part 1: Gather the data - We'll use the Beautiful Soup library to scrape all the necessary string values from the website and store them in a pandas dataframe.
 This is the part we'll discuss in this article.
 * Part 2: Clean and analyse the data - Web scraping very often delivers 'dirty' text values.
 It is normal for the scraper to pick up a few extra signs or lines of HTML during the process.
 We'll use regular expression techniques to transform that data into a more useful format and analyze it.
 * Part 3: Use machine learning models on the data.
 Why perform the analysis yourself, when you can send the machine to do that work for you?
 Expanding on our work from part 2, we'll test different machine learning approaches to analyse text data.

 You can access all the projects files on [GitHub](https://github.com/grumpyclimber/portfolio/tree/main/ml/nlp_feedback).
-I'll be adding more files and fine tuning the existing ones as I publish the next articles.
+I'll be adding more files and fine-tuning the existing ones as I publish the next articles.

 Ready?
 Let's get to work:
 # Part 1 -  Web scraping for Natural Language Processing project